callumrollo/callumrollo.github.io/content/pages/about.md

 Slug: aboutme
 Summary: All about me

-I am a final year PhD student at the University of East Anglia (UEA) in Norwich, UK.
-I work with marine gliders, specifically the integration on Acoustic Doppler Current Profilers (ADCPs) onto gliders to directly measure currents in the ocean.
-The specific glider I work with is SG637 "Omura" equipped with a 1MHz ADCP.

-Data and live location information from this glider, and others in the fleet, is available on the [UEA glider website](https://ueaglider.uea.ac.uk).
-I rebuilt the website in 2021, based on the original by [Bastien Queste](http://byqueste.com/) I am open to collaborations in physical oceanography, especially projects involving ADCPs on autonomous platforms, shelf break processes and open source science initiatives.
+I recently started work as the in-house data scientist at [VOTO](https://voiceoftheocean.org/en).
+I am responsible for processing, correcting, standardising and distributing scientific data from our fleet of autonomous platforms.

-I am an amateur Pythonista, leader of [UEA python](https://ueapy.github.io/) and proponent of free software for science.
+I am a Pythonista and proponent of free software for science.
 Several of my projects are available on my [github](https://github.com/callumrollo).
 I have completed collaborative programming projects as part of [OceanHackWeek](https://callumrollo.github.io/hackweek.html) and [Google Summer of Code](https://summerofcode.withgoogle.com/).
+I lead the [UEA scientific python](https://ueapy.github.io/) group during my PhD.

 [Blog posts](https://callumrollo.github.io/)

+### PhD

+During 2017-2021 I completed a PhD at the University of East Anglia (UEA) in Norwich, UK.
+I work with marine gliders, specifically the integration on Acoustic Doppler Current Profilers (ADCPs) onto gliders to directly measure currents in the ocean.
+The specific glider I work with was SG637 "Omura" equipped with a 1MHz ADCP.

+Data and live location information from this glider, and others in the fleet, is available on the [UEA glider website](https://ueaglider.uea.ac.uk).
+I rebuilt the website in 2021, based on the original by [Bastien Queste](http://byqueste.com/).

 ### Curriculum Vitae